fr4iser90/FoundryCord/docs/4_project_management/todo/bot/refactor-dependency-injection-interfaces.md

 **Goal:** Resolve circular import dependencies involving core components like `ComponentRegistry`, `ServiceFactory`, `FoundryCord`, Components, and Controllers by consistently applying the Interface Segregation Principle (using ABCs) and Dependency Injection (DI).
 This will eliminate the need for `TYPE_CHECKING` workarounds for these specific cycles and improve overall architecture, testability, and maintainability.

+**Design Decisions & Rationale:**

+*   **Interface Placement:** Interfaces defining the *internal management contracts* of the bot (like `ComponentRegistry`, `ServiceFactory`, `Bot`) reside in `app/bot/application/interfaces/`.
+This maintains separation of concerns; these interfaces describe *how the bot works internally*.
+Interfaces for *shared data or services* consumed by multiple parts (e.g., `app/web`) would belong in `app/shared`.
+The web layer should interact with the bot via dedicated shared interfaces/services, not its internal management interfaces.
+*   **Interface Naming:** Interfaces are named using simple, descriptive names (e.g., `ComponentRegistry`, `ServiceFactory`) without prefixes like `I`.
+This follows modern Python conventions.
+The use of `abc.ABC` (or potentially `typing.Protocol`) and placement within an `interfaces` module clearly indicates their purpose.

 **Related Architectural Concepts:**
 *   Dependency Inversion Principle (DIP)
 *   Interface Segregation Principle (ISP)